morenoh149/react-native-contacts/README.md

  * `getAll`: Promise<Contact[]> - returns *all* contacts as an array of objects
  * `getAllWithoutPhotos` - same as `getAll` on Android, but on iOS it will not return uris for contact photos (because there's a significant overhead in creating the images)
  * `getContactById(contactId)`: Promise<Contact> - returns contact with defined contactId (or null if it doesn't exist)
- * `getContactDataValue(contactId, mimetype, columnName)`: Promise<any> - returns the values in the array or an empty array.
+ * `getContactDataValue(contactId, mimetype, columnName)`: Promise<any> - returns the raw values in the array or an empty array.
  * `getCount()`: Promise<number> - returns the number of contacts
  * `getPhotoForId(contactId)`: Promise<string> - returns a URI (or null) for a contacts photo
  * `addContact(contact)`: Promise<Contact> - adds a contact to the AddressBook.